deeperdolphin/papers/spectrum.md

 where $\varepsilon$ is a threshold separating signal from noise singular values.

 Matrices with higher SNR contain more informative features and less noise.
 By focusing training on these matrices, Spectrum improves learning efficiency and model performance.
 RMT provides a principled way to identify high-SNR matrices and guide the training process.

-In summary, the Spectrum method leverages RMT to analyze the singular value spectrum of neural network weight matrices, separating signal from noise.
-By targeting training on high-SNR matrices, Spectrum achieves faster convergence and better generalization compared to standard training approaches.
+The Spectrum method leverages RMT to analyze the singular value spectrum of neural network weight matrices, separating signal from noise.
+By targeting training on high-SNR matrices, Spectrum achieves faster, more memory efficient generalization compared to standard training approaches.

-# 4. Spectrum Methodology

-Spectrum is a novel training method that selectively updates the layers of a language model based on their signal-to-noise ratio (SNR).
-By focusing computational resources on the most informative parameters, Spectrum significantly accelerates training and reduces memory requirements compared to training all layers.
-This section describes the key components of the Spectrum methodology.

-## 4.1 Measuring Signal-to-Noise Ratio
+# 4 Measuring Signal-to-Noise Ratio
 At the core of Spectrum is the ability to efficiently measure the SNR of each layer in a neural network.
 We introduce SpectrumAnalyzer, a module that computes layer SNRs using the following procedure (see Algorithm 1):

 For each target layer, compute the singular value decomposition (SVD) of the layer's weight matrix.